tswidan-purestorage/fio_parser/README.md

 **Submission Latency (slat)** is the amount of time from when fio initialized the I/O to submission to the operating system.
 It is measured in nanoseconds (ns).

-++Completion Latency (clat)++ is the amount of time from when the I/O was submitted to the operating system to when it was completed.
+**Completion Latency (clat)** is the amount of time from when the I/O was submitted to the operating system to when it was completed.
 It is measured in nanoseconds (ns).

 **Total Latecy (lat)** is the amount of time the time from when fio created the I/O unit to completion of the I/O operation.
 It is the sum of submission and completion latency.
   It is measured in nanoseconds (ns).